php-resque/resque/architecture.md

 ### The Queue

-You can enqueue and pop Jobs from it, as well interrogate the list.
+You can push and pop Jobs from it, as well interrogate the list.

 Examples: